 ServiceControl Management can be launched automatically at the end of the installation process to enable adding or upgrading ServiceControl or monitoring instances.

 ServiceControl Management will display the list of installed ServiceControl and monitoring instances.
 If the version of the binaries used by an instance are older than those shipped with ServiceControl Management, an upgrade link will be shown against the version label.

-To upgrade the service, click the upgrade link next to the service name.
+To upgrade the instance, click the upgrade link next to the instance name.

 Clicking the upgrade link will: